 The Primary QTS Conversion Course is a 37-week school-based course during which time you will work under the guidance of a mentor and receive weekly tutorials to review your progress and to set targets.
+Trainees on the QTS conversion complete 15 Professional Learning Activities over the duration of the programme, meet with their mentor 15 times and have 15 lesson observations.
 You will be assigned a University tutor who will visit twice during the course of the year to assess your progress against the Teachers’ Standards and guide your development.

 You are expected to undertake a teaching placement in a second school which must be a non-selective state maintained primary school.
 The duration of this teaching placement is determined upon interview, but is likely to be for three weeks.